High-value datasets – an overview through visualisation

 These characteristics help overcome a series of barriers that often restrict the free circulation of information, such as high-use fees, non-machine-readable content, restrictive licences, poor interoperability or poor accessibility due to scattered data holders.

 As a result of this process, a limited and well-defined group of datasets were identified.
 These aim to provide maximum value to their users and will be able to be used free of any technical, legal or financial barrier.

-These datasets are listed in Directive (EU) 2019/1024 of the European Parliament and of the Council of 20 June 2019 on open data and the reuse of public sector information (PSI), and are grouped in a list of six high-value datasets thematic categories: geospatial, earth observation and environment, meteorological, statistics, companies and company ownership, and mobility.
+These datasets are listed in the relevant implementing regulation and are grouped in a list of six high-value datasets thematic categories: geospatial, earth observation and environment, meteorological, statistics, companies and company ownership, and mobility.